ikoojos/Algorithm-Debt-Research/README.md

   - Contains codes for the implementation of the ALBERT model for AD classification.

 - **INSTRUCTOR MODEL_LR.ipynb**
-  - Contains codes for the for INSTRUCTOR embeddings combined with Logistic Regression for AD detection.
+  - Contains codes for the for INSTRUCTOR embeddings combined with Logistic Regression for AD identification.

 - **Voyage AI.ipynb**
-  - Contains codes for the for Voyage AI embeddings combined with Logistic Regression for AD detection.
+  - Contains codes for the for Voyage AI embeddings combined with Logistic Regression for AD identification.
 ---

 ## Data and Embeddings